andrewt3000/web_development/README.md

 Alternative: git obsoletes other open source vcs such as rcs, cvs, and subversion.

+### Source control hosting
+Preferred: [github](https://github.com/)
+Alternatives: [gitlab](https://about.gitlab.com/), [bitbucket](https://bitbucket.org/)

+### Version control workflow
 Best practice: Source control work flow with multiple developers and an architects is:
 - Devs work on feature branches.
-- When the feature is complete the feature is merged and pushed to a dev branch, and they do a pull requests.
+- When the feature is complete devs merged and push to a dev branch, and they do a PR ([pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests))
 - Architect/manager approves PR after testing.
 - Pushing to master automatically deploys to live production.

-### Source control hosting
-Preferred: [github](https://github.com/)
-Alternatives: [gitlab](https://about.gitlab.com/), [bitbucket](https://bitbucket.org/)

 ### App Versioning
 Preferred: [semantic verisioning](https://semver.org/)